 Since we discussed in our prior blog this month that Cal/OSHA sets a standard for the nation on worker protection, let’s go back to specifics as a good example to follow.
 In 2006, Cal/OSHA (California’s Division of Occupational Safety and Health, better known as Cal/OSHA) mandated regulations aimed at heat illness prevention.
 This includes “high-heat procedures” that focus on:

-- Observation – following the weather to know when heat is coming and implementing a buddy system that encourages onsite workers to look out for each other
+- Observation – following the weather to know when the heat is coming and implementing a buddy system that encourages onsite workers to look out for each other

 - Communication (including pre-shift meetings before the commencement of work to review the high heat procedures)